WE KICK OFF A HISTORICAL JOURNEY OF LANKA’S SCHOOL RUGBY THROUGH THE AGES

 *St Anthony’s College, Katugastota: The Antonians started playing in 1956, but until 1961 were given mostly Second XV matches by the established schools during that period and played their first full season in 1961.

-The early years up to the 1940’s
+The early years up to the 1940s

 Kingswood College gave up rugby three years later, with Trinity remaining as the only school continuing to play it until Royal took to the game in 1916.
-Trinity played its first game against Royal College on July 20, 1920, winning by a comfortable margin of 26-0, and continuing to win the games over the next few years.
+Trinity played its first game against Royal College on July 20, 1920, winning by a comfortable margin of 26-0, and continued to win the games over the next few years.
 Zahira entered the rugby field next and played its inaugural game against Trinity in 1924.
 Zahira continued to play against both Royal and Trinity until St Peter’s joined the fray and played its first game against Royal in 1932.

 In the first competitive season of 1932, Trinity lost for the first time, beaten by Zahira College.
 Zahira also won against Royal for the first time since their inaugural game in 1925 and beat St Peter’s for the first time in their inaugural year of rugby.
-Zahira emerged champions in 1932.
+Zahira emerged as champions in 1932.

 Royal and Trinity continued their annual encounters when St. Peter’s returned to rugby in 1948 and rejoined their rivals.
-The Peterites continued their games against Trinity every year but did not play Royal from 1950-1953.
+The Peterites continued their games against Trinity every year, but did not play Royal from 1950-1953.
 There were no competitive tournaments other than the individually contested games from this period up through 1954.

 During the pre-war era, the Peterites won most league championships with Trinity in second place.
 A lot of information regarding the games and the results were extracted from the school annual magazines at the time, and articles.